k5cents/predelect/README.md

 Markets in 2016 focused on either party control or a single election:

-1. [1250]: Will the GOP control both Congress and the White House after 2016?
+1. Will the GOP control both Congress and the White House after 2016? ([1250])
-2. [2157]: Individual markets for some races (e.g., Louisiana senate race)
+2. Individual markets for some races (e.g., Louisiana senate race) ([2157])

 [1250]: https://www.predictit.org/markets/detail/1250/
 [2157]: https://www.predictit.org/markets/detail/2157/

-Suplementary 90-day price history for Presidental markets was saved in 2022.
+Supplementary 90-day price history for Presidential markets was save in 2022.